What Can Occupational Therapy Accomplish?

 Social and self-care skills are also taught through occupational therapy.
 Interacting with people and learning routines, or personal actions like tying shoes, dressing, bathing, grooming, and feeding oneself fall under these categories.

 When there’s too much (or too little) sensitivity to noise, smells, lights, touch, movement, or issues with self-regulation or bodily awareness, a therapist will work on sensory processing.
 More commonly known as physical therapy, occupational therapists work on physical skills with patients needing help with range of motion and strength.
-Especially seen in adults, moving shoulders, knees, necks fingers, et al, can become difficult for a variety of reasons, the therapist will use exercises to work through the issues.
 Strength training is helpful for activities ranging from opening jars to holding body positions.